Overtime - Episode #500: Allan Lichtman, Dr. Debra Soh, Thom Hartmann, Liz Mair, Dan Savage

 But, you know, to pick on my least favorite presidential candidate again for the second time in a night, if you're Bill de Blasio and basically nobody knows who the fuck you are, I mean, somebody could do anything.

 The only thing about Bill de Blasio is that possibly the deep fake video would actually be like more appealing than Bill de Blasio.
+So he might actually think that's like a good problem to have.

-He fucking murders groundhogs and eats pizza.
+He fucking murders groundhogs and he eats pizza.

+Oh, whatever, whatever.
 He's been a really good mayor of New York City, which has never been a springboard to national office.

 Let's stop shitting on Bill de Blasio.

-groundhog murdering pizza eater with a knife and fork who supports the fucking Boston Red Sox in New York City.
+He's a groundhog murdering pizza eater with a knife and fork who supports the fucking Boston Red Sox in New York City.

+What does anything?
 What did that have to do with fucking anything?

-He dropped a Groundhog at a Groundhog Day thing, and then it later died, as Groundhogs never do unless you drop them.
+What did he do to a groundhog?
+He dropped a groundhog at a Groundhog Day thing and then it later died as Groundhogs never do unless you drop them.

+He's a groundhog.
 I mean, but he didn't do it on purpose.

-That's what Dan says.
+No. That's what Dan says.

+He aborted a Groundhog.
 That's what Dan says.

 And he's done a lot of things in New York that are moving New York in directions that the rest of the country really does.

-He's done a lot of really decent energy programs.
+Preschool lunches, universal pre-K in New York.
+He's done a lot of really deep energy programs.

 Absolutely.

+He's absolutely better.
 You're right about Oprah.

 She's way better.